-John William Warnock (Jack) passed away at the age of 88 years on May 27, 2022 in Victoria, British Columbia.
+John William Warnock – better known as Jack – passed away at the age of 88 years on May 27, 2022 in Victoria, British Columbia.
 Jack contributed numerous articles to Briarpatch Magazine over the years and was the assistant editor and a feature writer from 1990 to 1995.
 He lived in Saskatoon from 1963 until 1974.
 During this time, he worked as a professor at both the University of Saskatchewan and the University of Regina, where he taught economics, political studies, and sociology.
-After stint out west, Jack returned to Saskatchewan in 1986, this time residing in Regina until 2018 when he moved to Victoria.
+After a stint out west, Jack returned to Saskatchewan in 1986, this time residing in Regina until 2018 when he moved to Victoria.

 Susan: I met Jack Warnock in 1987 when he was a sessional lecturer at the University of Regina.
 For many years, I was a reference assistant in the library at the U of R, so I had a great deal of contact with Jack.
 He was in the library every day, preparing his classes and doing his own research.
 At that time, I was involved with Tools for Peace, a group which worked in solidarity with the Nicaraguan Revolution.
 I was also a union activist.
 I’d grown up in Peterborough, Ontario, which had been a factory town, so I was acutely aware of the implications of free trade.
 Jack was just starting to research and join that struggle when I met him.